 “After all, what is the United States?
 A charming cocktail of Irish and Jews.
 Very spectacular; but, very childish.
 And England?
 A few old ladies wearing their grandfathers’ leather britches.”

 Ranking 77th at the boxoffice in its year, with a gross of $4,000,000, an Oscar winner for Best Sound, it runs 103 minutes, with Philip Merivale, Thurston Hall, George Coulouris, Nancy Gates, Trevor Bardette.
 Later famous for Hogan’s Heroes, 33-year-old John Banner has a bit: the Austrian Jewish exile plays a German guard, one of seven Nazi roles he took in 1943. *

-* Regarding the award-taking Sound, make-believe and ‘Allied’ characteristics: Renoir was irked by how the desired effect of marching boots clomping on streets could not be achieved.
+* Regarding the award-taking Sound, the province of make-believe and ‘Allied’ characteristics: Renoir was irked by how the desired effect of marching boots clomping on streets could not be achieved.
 RKO’s sound department wouldn’t allow real stones to be used in the making of the set, so cardboard was installed and the boot thumps were dubbed in.
 He mused “The incident enabled me to put my finger on the precise difference between French and American taste.
 The French have a passion for what is natural, while the Americans worship the artificial.”
-Well, enough of us, apparently, given our politicians.
+Well, enough of us, apparently, given our see-thru, batteries-included politicians.